Institute

 • Journal editors and referees in gravitation, mathematical physics, EFT/SMEFT, and metrology, interested in dimensional-closure and prediction-filter approaches.

-• Theorists working on effective field theories, SMEFT, scalar–tensor gravity, dimensional regularization, or the ontology of physical constants.
+• Theorists working on effective field theories, SMEFT, scalar–tensor gravity, dimensional regularization, renormalization, or the ontology of physical constants.

 Experimental & educational collaborations